NethermindEth/general-agents-module/README.md

 This approach detects method calls on Smart Contracts.
 You need to provide the signature of the method you want to detect.
 You can also provide options for specifying extra filters as "what account made the call" or "what contract was called".
 #### How to use it
 ```
-import { provideFunctionCallsDetectorAgent } from "general-agent-module";
+import { provideFunctionCallsDetectorAgent } from "@nethermindeth/general-agent-module";

 const agent = await provideFunctionCallsDetectorAgent(findingGenerator, functionSignature, agentOptions?);
 ```

 #### Arguments

 - `findingGenerator`: The purpose of this argument was explained in "General Types" section.
-The function provide as argument will receive a `metadataVault` with the keys:
+The function provided as argument will receive a `metadataVault` with the keys:
   - `from`: The account calling the method.
   - `to`: The Smart Contract called.
   - `input`: The transaction data.